 As we would expect in any half-decent sports headphone, the X3 are water and sweat-resistant.
 This is super helpful whether you want to get your sweat on in the gym or if you find yourself stuck in the rain on your trip to work.

 For those who simply want a good solid headphone that won’t fall out on a run, the Jaybird X3 are certainly a plug-in-and-play device.
 If you want to tailor the soundstage, though, they are also compatible with the Jaybird App.

 The Jaybird App allows you to play DJ and customize your very own EQ presets with a slide of the finger.
 This might be a little overkill for some, but what is nice is that the settings you make are saved to the buds themselves, so your unique soundstage stays with you from device to device.

 The App also brings us Jaybird Music with access to shared Spotify playlists and podcasts – a nice added touch!

 While not perfect, they are the people-pleasers of the wireless earphone world, with enough features to keep everyone happy, from everyday listeners to marathon runners.
-With plenty of options for customization when it comes to comfort, fit and soundstage, the X3 offer a lot for their price range.
+With plenty of customization options for comfort, fit, and soundstage, the X3 offers a lot for its price range.

 - Good value